Thursday, January 22, 2015

 We did enjoy her company so much.

-Then we wrote to her husband, then to the postmaster but have not heard from her since.
+Then we wrote to her husband and to the postmaster, but have not heard from her since.

 We think she is dead.

-They made a large wedding had over fifty guests.
+They had a large wedding with over fifty guests.

 John Beaduse has sold his farm and lives here in the village.